Pylons/pyramid/docs/tutorials/bfg/index.rst

 of ``repoze.bfg.jinja2``.
-If an analogue does not seem to exist for a ``repoze.bfg`` add-on package that your application uses, please email the `Pylons-devel <http://groups.google.com/group/pylons-devel>`_ maillist; we'll convert the package to a :mod:`pyramid` analogue for you.
+If an analogue does not seem to exist for a ``repoze.bfg`` add-on package that your application uses, please email the `Pylons-devel <http://groups.google.com/group/pylons-devel>`_ maillist; we'll convert the package to a :app:`Pyramid` analogue for you.

-Here's how to convert a :mod:`repoze.bfg` application to a :mod:`pyramid` application:
+Here's how to convert a :mod:`repoze.bfg` application to a :app:`Pyramid` application:

 #.
 Ensure that your application works under :mod:`repoze.bfg` *version
    1.3 or better*.
 See